vbarot3699/Gem-Hunter-Game/README.md

 # Gem-Hunter-Game
-# Gem Collector Game

-Gem Collector Game is a simple console-based game where two players compete to collect gems on a game board while avoiding obstacles.
+Gem Hunter Game is a simple console-based game where two players compete to collect gems on a game board while avoiding obstacles.

 ## Introduction

-Gem Collector Game is a classic two-player game where the objective is to collect as many gems as possible within a limited number of turns.
+Gem Hunter Game is a classic two-player game where the objective is to collect as many gems as possible within a limited number of turns.
 Players must navigate through a grid-based game board, avoiding obstacles and strategically collecting gems to outscore their opponent.

 ## How to Play